-During the period of Involuntary Administrative Withdrawal, a student may be barred from the campus and denied access to classes and classrooms, residence halls and University events and activities; student may also be denied other privileges to which they might otherwise be entitled and eligible to receive, as the Associate Vice President of Student Affairs & Dean of Students may determine to be appropriate.
-In making this determination, the Associate Vice President of Student Affairs & Dean of Students will consult with appropriate University administrators and health care professionals including, but not limited to, the Director of the University Counseling Service, the Medical Director of the Student Health Center, the Director of the Interpersonal Violence Prevention Program, members of the University's Behavioral Threat Assessment Team and appropriate staff in the Howard University Hospital.
+During the period of Involuntary Administrative Withdrawal, a student may be barred from the campus and denied access to classes and classrooms, residence halls and University events and activities; student may also be denied other privileges to which they might otherwise be entitled and eligible to receive, as the Associate Vice President of Student Affairsmay determine to be appropriate.
+In making this determination, the Associate Vice President of Student Affairs will consult with appropriate University administrators and health care professionals including, but not limited to, the Director of the University Counseling Service, the Medical Director of the Student Health Center, the Director of the Interpersonal Violence Prevention Program, members of the University's Behavioral Threat Assessment Team and appropriate staff in the Howard University Hospital.